ibm-cloud-docs/vpc/storagedurability.md

 # Availability and Durability of VPC storage
 {: #storageavailability}

 In today's fast-paced economy, companies rely on data in their decision-making.
 They need secure and immediate access to their data on a moment's notice.
-Data integrity is top priority because compromised or incomplete data is of no use.
+Data integrity is of high priority because compromised or incomplete data is of no use.
 Not to mention the dangers that are presented if sensitive data goes missing.
 When you store your data in {{site.data.keyword.block_storage_is_short}} volumes, snapshots, backups, or in {{site.data.keyword.filestorage_vpc_short}} shares, it's durable, highly available, and encrypted.
 {: shortdesc}

 | {{site.data.keyword.block_storage_is_short}} Storage type | Use Case | Durability | Availability | Encryption |